domoinc/domo-asp-embed-filters/README.md

 ### Setup

-1. Download the source code
+1. Download the source code.
-2. Open up the solution file in Visual Studio
+2. Open up the solution file in Visual Studio named ProgrammaticFiltering.sln.
 3. Edit the ProgrammaticFilteringService.cs file and replace the following items:
   * CLIENT_ID with your client id
   * CLIENT_SECRET with your client secret